Sulfurisphaera tokodaii: Morphology

 Sulfurisphaera tokodaii presents as an irregular cocci of approximately 2 μm in diameter.
 It is able to grow within a ph range of 2-3 and a temperature range of 75-80 °C. This species has flagellar motility.

 Metabolism

-S. tokodaii is chemoheterotrophic under oxygenic conditions, using sulfur to reduce small organic compounds for energy and as a carbon source.
+Sulfurisphaera tokodaii is chemoheterotrophic under oxygenic conditions, using sulfur to reduce small organic compounds for energy and as a carbon source.
 However, under anoxygenic conditions, can also grow lithoautotrophically by using sulfur oxidation to fix carbon dioxide.
 This species is also capable of oxidizing hydrogen sulfide to sulfate intracellularly.

 Genome

 The type strain of S. tokodaii is referred to as strain 7, and was originally isolated from the Beppu hotsprings, on Kyushu Island, Japan.
 Strain 7 has a genome size of 2.7 Mbp, as well as a GC content of 32.8%.
 It has approximately 2,826 identified genes.
 The GenBank accession number for this strain is NC_003106.

 Environment

 This species inhabits thermophilic and acidophilic conditions.
 Normally, the species exists within hot springs, but it can also exist within mud pots, pools of boiling mud around active volcanoes.
 These both have high sulfur content, although mud pots have lower water activity than hot springs.